-We take a look at some of the prestigious award winning books by women from India, which celebrate our common stories retold in their literary voices.
+We take a look at 13 of the prestigious award winning books by Indian women, which celebrate our common stories retold in their literary voices.

 “A girl with a book scares some people in India who want to see her only in the kitchen.”